 Following World War II, America successfully employed trade to help shape a positive bipartisan agenda of growth, openness, and security.
-With the end of the Cold War, however, the Executive-Congressional partnership that fueled that historic progress lapsed, weakening U.S. trade leadership.
+With the end of the Cold War, however, the Executive-Congressional partnership that fueled that historic progress lapsed, despite the best efforts of many on this Committee.